Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Preliminaries

 \subsubsection{Satellite Failure Probability Distribution}

 Satellite failures are modeled as a Poisson process (i.e. exponential interarrival times), and spare satellites are assumed not to fail.
-Although more accurate lifetime laws (e.g. Weibull or bathtub models) exist \cite{castet2009satellite}, the assumption of immediate failure replacement makes the Poisson model reasonable \cite{jakob2019optimal}.
+Although more accurate lifetime laws (e.g., Weibull or bathtub models) exist \cite{castet2009satellite}, the present paper focuses on infinite-horizon stationary analysis for early-phase assessment rather than transient age-dependent behavior.
+Under the assumed spare policy, failed satellites are immediately replaced by in-orbit spares and the spare stock is then replenished through inventory control.
+Accordingly, the long-run behavior is represented by an effective constant failure-rate model, making the Poisson approximation reasonable.

 Let $\tau_\text{mc}$ denote the time step of the Markov process, and let $\lambda_\text{sat}$ be the failure rate of an operational satellite per $\tau_\text{mc}$.
 Then, the probability of observing $k$ failures from $n$ satellites (including spares) during $\tau_\text{mc}$ is given by: